hywelhopkin/PLQY/README.md

 ## Installation
 First install a python distribution, for example Anaconda (download here: https://www.anaconda.com/distribution/)

-Copy the main file and the calibration files into your working folder
+Copy the main file and the calibration files into your working folder.
+The calibration files should be in a sub-directory named "./cal/"

 ## Usage
 Usage of the program is described running `PLQE_bw.py --help`: